Kingstonian F.C.: Kingstonian F.C.

 Changes continued during mid-2006 with Mark Anderson and Malcolm Winwright taking charge of the club, installing Stuart McIntyre as successor to Ian McDonald in the role of head coach.
 However, McIntyre's stay in the role was brief and "unsuccessful", with he himself being replaced by Alan Dowson at the start of 2007.
 Under Dowson the club was promoted back to the Isthmian Premier in 2009.
 However, after the 2013–14 Isthmian League in which Kingstonian finished second but missed out on promotion, on 11 May 2014 Dowson resigned, being replaced by Tommy Williams.

-With former K's midfielder Tommy Williams installed as manager, the club again reached the FA Cup Third Qualifying Round, losing 3–2 to a last minute goal against Eastbourne Borough.
+With former Ks midfielder Tommy Williams installed as manager, the club again reached the FA Cup Third Qualifying Round, losing 3–2 to a last minute goal against Eastbourne Borough.
 The league campaign saw the club make late challenge for the play-offs falling short in the last couple of weeks of the season.
-In his second season, the 2015-16 campaign saw the K's lift their first cup in ten years, winning the Isthmian League Cup with a 5–0 victory over Faversham Town.
+In his second season, the 2015-16 campaign saw the Ks lift their first cup in ten years, winning the Isthmian League Cup with a 5–0 victory over Faversham Town.
 The 2016–17 season started poorly with the club just outside the relegation zone with six games remaining.
 Tommy Williams was replaced as manager by former Billericay Town man Craig Edwards.
-He led the club to a 16th place finish after a five match unbeaten run to end the season.
-K's left the Kingsmeadow Stadium at the end of the season and moved to Fetcham Grove to groundshare with Leatherhead.
+He led the club to a 16th-place finish after a five match unbeaten run to end the season.
+Ks left the Kingsmeadow Stadium at the end of the season and moved to Fetcham Grove to groundshare with Leatherhead.
 Edwards resigned in October 2017 and was replaced by former Whyteleafe manager Leigh Dynan.